 This is the time to take care of you, being prepared will be time and effort well spent.

 Think about your diet, shifts in hormone levels, can mean your weight increases more easily, this can bring risks to your health.
 No fancy diets required here, just eat a diet that consists of whole natural foods, unprocessed and low in refined sugars.
 Lots of fibrous fruit and vegetables and a balance of all food groups.
 Gain some knowledge around portion sizes as this helps with to not overeat.
 Limiting alcohol intake can help with weight control and help alleviate some symptoms of perimenopause.

 Bone loss accelerates during and after menopause, if we get into the habit of exercising beforehand, we can slow down this process reducing our risk of conditions such as osteoporosis.
 Choose exercises such as yoga, tai chi, walking, running, dancing, resistance training with weights or using your own body weight.
 Try to mix it up to keep things interesting for you and your body.
 Muscle retention is also part of being active and can help support your bones as well as keeping you in tip top shape keeping other functions steady within the body.

 Alcohol and smoking can make symptoms like hot flashes worse.
-Quitting smoking and cutting back on alcohol you may find that this helps alleviate these as well as protecting your bone health and lowing the risk of other health conditions developing.
+By quitting smoking and cutting back on alcohol you may find that this helps alleviate these as well as protecting your bone health and lowing the risk of other health conditions developing.

 Protect your mental health, you may notice things like feeling more anxious, poor memory, brain fog also occurs, and they can be really upsetting and hard to deal with.
-Find ways to support your mental health create me time give yourself space to relax, take part in something you enjoy, practice simple mindfulness techniques.
+Find ways to support your mental health.
+Create me time.
+Give yourself space to relax, take part in something you enjoy and practice simple mindfulness techniques.
 Talk about how your feeling make sure you share with friends and family you will find some feel relieved, that they can also share similar experiences and help others to understand how you are feeling.